Nav-one/dzScript/README.md

 ## Notes

-I spent around 4 hours on this + the installer to save me 3 seconds a night, meaning this project will break even in roughly 13 years.
+So far, i've spent around 4 hours on this + the installer to save me 3 seconds a night, meaning this project will break even in roughly 13 years.